 2. Annually, students in grades 2-11 take the STAR California Standards Tests, which assesses proficiency in reading/language arts and mathematics.
 Students in grades 5, 8 and 10 take a science test.
 Students in grade 8 take a history/social science test.
 Students in grades 7-11 take end-of-year mathematics tests.

 3. State law requires the development of a state test that school districts must give to students whose home language is not English.
-The test is called the California English Language Development Test (CELDT).
+The test is called the English Language Proficiency Assessments for California (ELPAC).
 Its purpose is:

 4. Physical Fitness is assessed in grades 5,7, and 9 each school year in accordance with State mandates.

 - to identify new students who are English learners, in kindergarten through grade 12.

 - to monitor their progress in learning English

 - to help decide when they are proficient in English